infovelocity/devsite/content/pages/about/content1.md

 weight: 1
 #background: 'https://source.unsplash.com/hpk2S4PcsUg/1600x500'
 align: right
-image: mohan.jpg
+image: mohanb1.jpg
 class: avatar2
 linkedin: linkedin.com/in/mohanb
 ---

 Senior Cloud & Devops Consultant

+Mohan embarked on his career as a Linux admin and has now amassed over 16+ years of experience across a wide spectrum of technologies.
+For the past 8 years, he has served as an independent consultant, contributing his expertise to renowned public and private sector entities such as Worldpay, JP Morgan, Ministry of Justice and UK Home Office.
+He has played an instrumental role in numerous successful transformation projects.

-Meet our accomplished Cloud Architect and Senior DevOps Consultant, equipped with over 16 years of hands-on experience.
-Their comprehensive skill set is further reinforced by an array of AWS certifications, including AWS Certified Solutions Architect - Professional, AWS Certified Security - Specialist, and AWS Certified DevOps - Professional.
-Notably, they also hold esteemed Kubernetes certifications, including Certified Kubernetes Administrator and Certified Kubernetes Security Specialist.
+Mohan's technical prowess is fortified by a range of AWS certifications, encompassing AWS Certified Solutions Architect - Professional, AWS Certified Security - Specialist, and AWS Certified DevOps - Professional.
+He also holds multiple Kubernetes certifications, comprising Certified Kubernetes Administrator and Certified Kubernetes Security Specialist.

-Commanding knowledge and experience spanning diverse technologies, Possessing exceptional skills, self-motivation, adeptness at rapid learning, analytical acumen, and an innate precision that consistently translates into remarkable productivity.
-Thriving within dynamic, multifaceted environments that demand unwavering excellence, setting and maintaining high standards as an integral part of their work ethic.
-They stand as a cornerstone of our team, poised to elevate our collective capabilities and steer our company towards even greater achievements.
+Mohan's passion for intricate problem-solving and remarkable attention to detail sets him apart.
+His comprehensive knowledge spans diverse technologies, complemented by an outstanding skill to understand business needs, rapid learning abilities, and an unwavering knack for precision and clarity.
+Thriving in dynamic, multifaceted environments that demand unwavering excellence, he upholds high standards as an integral part of his work ethic.
+A cornerstone of our team, he is primed to elevate our collective capabilities, steering our company toward even greater accomplishments.